juliamcaleenan/capstone-project/README.md

 The aim of Part 2 was to use network analysis to find host accounts which are connected via reviewers to identify this network and potentially other similar networks.

+The findings of Part 2 are also published in this [article](https://towardsdatascience.com/identifying-potential-scam-listings-on-airbnb-e9aed41611e5) in Towards Data Science.

 ## Files in this repository
 - [Project Presentation](Capstone_Project_Presentation.pdf): This was prepared to present the project and its findings to a non-technical audience.
 - Jupyter Notebook files: